furnacecreek/awesome-visionOS-apps/README.md

 - [OmniPlan](https://www.omnigroup.com/blog/omniplan-coming-to-apple-vision-pro) - Project management software for professionals.

 ## Travel

-- [Söka](https://soka.appdeco.ca) - The easy way to manage your bucket lists and discover new goals using AI
+- [Söka](https://soka.appdeco.ca) - The easy way to manage your bucket lists and discover new goals using AI.

 ---